Jeydin21/cs3/Queues.md

-Name: Jeydin Pham

-Date: 10/19/2023

-Period: 5

-# Unit 6: Introduction to Queues in Java for Beginners
+# Unit 6 Notes: Queues

 ## What is a Queue?